-Purchasers also must purchase title insurance.
-Again, the title company fees are paid at closing and not prior to.
+Purchasers must also purchase title insurance.
+Again, the title company fees are paid at the closing and not prior to.
 The title insurance premium ranges depending on the purchase price of your new home.
 There are other title company related fees including title searches, cost of new survey and recording costs.
-New York State also requires payment of the mortgage recording tax at closing, which is calculated based on your loan amount.
-If your loan amount is under $500,000 the tax rate is 1.8 %, but if it goes over $500,000 the tax rate goes up to 1.925%.
-Your attorney will hire a title company at the best possible cost to you, so please consult your attorney to review all title company related fees
+Your attorney will hire a title company at the best possible cost to you, so please consult your attorney to review all title company related fees.

 Finally, in addition to the lender costs and title company costs, purchasers will need to pay their attorney a flat fee at the time of closing.